OstapHEP/ostap/INSTALL.md

     source LCG_$LCG_VERSION/INSTALL/thisostap.sh

-For the latest tag check the page https://github.com/OstapHEP/ostap/releases To update the package to latest version use following command:
+To update the package to latest version:

     git pull origin <latest tag>
-or to get the head version use:
+or to get the head version:

     git pull origin master

-Docker
+For the latest tag check the page https://github.com/OstapHEP/ostap/releases Docker
 -----
-We also provided Dockerfile to build the OstapHep image.
-You can run Ostap interactively using the command line or via Docker Desktop which is available for MacOS and Windows.
+We also provide Dockerfile to build the ostap image.
+You can run Ostap interactively using the command line or via Docker Desktop which is available on MacOS and Windows.
 To create the docker image from the Ostap directory run:

     sudo docker build --network host -t <dockerID>/ostaphep:latest .
-Run the image iteractively
+Run the image iteractively:

     sudo docker  run -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix  -v ${WORKDIR_PATH}/work_dir:/work_dir  -it <dockerID>/ostaphep:latest
-To know more about docker, please check the documentation: https://docs.docker.com/.
+For the further info on docker, please check the documentation: https://docs.docker.com/.

 Сonda
 -----
-OstapHep is now available on the conda-forge channel https://github.com/conda-forge/ostaphep-feedstock.
-You can get ostap with conda using the following steps:
+ostap is now available on the conda-forge channel https://github.com/conda-forge/ostaphep-feedstock.
+To get ostap with conda:

-Install mininconda
+Install mininconda:

     wget http://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
     sh Miniconda3-latest-Linux-x86_64.sh

-Set the conda environments
+Set conda environments:

     source path-to-miniconda/etc/profile.d/conda.sh

-Add the conda-forge to your channels
+Add conda-forge to your channels:

     conda config --add channels conda-forge

-Check which versions are available
+Check available versions:

     conda search ostaphep --channel conda-forge

-Create an environment with a specific version of python
+Create an environment with a specific version of python:

     conda create --name ostap-env ostaphep python=3.7

-To activate or deactivate the ostap environment use the following command
+To activate or deactivate ostap's environment:

     conda activate ostap-env
     conda deactivate
-To get the latest version of the Ostap package:
+To get the latest version of the ostap package:

     conda -n ostap-env install ostaphep=version
 The list of available version you can find [here](https://anaconda.org/conda-forge/ostaphep/files).
 To know more about conda-forge, please visit [conda page](https://conda-forge.org).

-Additionally you can install the master version of the Ostap package using the dependancy packages which are also availible on the conda:
+Additionally you can install the master version of the ostap package using dependancy packages which are also availible on  conda:

-Set the conda environments
+Set conda environments:

     source path-to-miniconda/etc/profile.d/conda.sh

-Add the conda-forge to your channels
+Add conda-forge to your channels:

     conda config --add channels conda-forge
-Create an environment with a requarement dependancies:
+Create an environment with requarement dependancies:

     conda create -n ostap-req-env root_base root-binaries root-dependencies gsl  future configparser  numpy scipy pathos dill multiprocess ppft terminaltables binutils-meta c-compiler compilers cxx-compiler fortran-compiler python ipython cmake